ossrapaport-zz/first_date_app/README.md

 -- APIs used --
 Yelp API (for place suggestions)
-Uber API (for transportation option)
+Factual API (for transportation option)
-Hopstop (for transportation option)

 -- User Stories --
 1- As a user I want to be able to make and log into a profile with my name, birthdate, location,